Brewers’ president of baseball operations Stearns steps down

 Arnold now takes over a team with plenty of offseason questions.

-Outfielder Andrew McCutchen, catcher Omar Narváez, utilityman Jace Peterson and relievers Taylor Rogers and Trevor Rosenthal are free agents.
+Veteran outfielder Andrew McCutchen, catcher Omar Narvaez, utilityman Jace Peterson and relievers Taylor Rogers and Trevor Rosenthal are free agents.
 The Brewers have to decide whether to pick up a $10 million option on second baseman Kolten Wong and a $3 million option on reliever Brad Boxberger.

 Adding to the complications is the large contract of Yelich, whose performance has tailed off markedly since his 2018 and 2019 seasons.
 Yelich will make $26 million each of the next six seasons, though $4 million of that will be deferred each year.